 This is especially good news considering the fact that studies have shown medical bills are the number one source of debt for Americans.
 A Harvard University study showed that almost 62% of all consumer bankruptcies were filed for medical-related reasons.
 Furthermore, 78% of filers did have some form of health insurance.

 However, there are several types of debt that bankruptcy cannot eliminate.
 Bankruptcy cannot discharge the following debts:

 - Student Loans

 - Child Support

 - Most Tax-Related Debt

-How Bankruptcy Stops Your Creditors
+How Bankruptcy Stops Your Creditors in Mercer County

 In addition to the financial pressures of crushing debt, many bankruptcy clients say that one of the most stressful aspects of daily life is being constantly pursued by creditors attempting to make collections.
 When you dread answering your phone or checking your mail, your happiness suffers.
 However, thanks to bankruptcy, you gain immediate relief from creditors.

 As soon as you file, you become protected by an injunction referred to as the automatic stay, so named because it “kicks in” immediately.
 The automatic stay forces creditors to stop contacting you for payments while the bankruptcy is in effect.
 The automatic stay also puts a freeze on utility service shut-offs and attempts to foreclose or repossess.
 Finally, if your wages are being garnished, the automatic stay returns your full paycheck into your pocket.

 The Difference Between Chapter 7 and Chapter 13 Bankruptcies in Mercer County, NJ